Newsletter

 I typically opt for restricting the SSH port to a specific IP only when I have a dedicated static IP.

+A method to acquire a dedicated static IP is by using a VPN service.
 Numerous VPN providers provide the option of a dedicated static IP for an additional fee.

 If you have a dedicated static IP, use the following command: